penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

     4.2 Merkle path verification, and all other integrity checks involving private data about the note (address, amount, asset type) are done in zero-knowledge.

-    4.3 A randomized verification key is used to prevent linkability of spends.
+    4.3 A randomized verification key (provided on each spend) is used to prevent linkability of spends.
 The spender demonstrates in zero-knowledge that [this randomized verification key was derived from the spend authorization key given a witnessed spend authorization randomizer](#randomized-verification-key-integrity).
 The spender also demonstrates in zero-knowledge that the [spend authorization key is associated with the address on the note being spent](#diversified-address-integrity).

 5. The balance contribution of the value of the note being spent is hidden via the hiding property of the balance commitment scheme.
 Knowledge of the opening of the [balance commitment is done in zero-knowledge](#balance-commitment-integrity).